-With any zoning changes, public Public safety is a primary concern and Berkeley City Council passed a resolution reaffirming this.
-While zoning reformachieving our required housing goals should examine all residential and commercial districts, the following or other similar criteria should apply:
+With any zoning changes, public safety is a primary concern and Berkeley City Council passed a resolution reaffirming this.3 While zoning reform should examine all residential and commercial districts, the following criteria should apply:

-That increased development should not be located in areas at elevated risk from natural hazards that would contribute to excessive risk of loss of life or injury based on objective geological, topographical, seismic, or wildland-urban interface fire safety standards as determined by the City of Berkeley's public safety professionals.
+- That increased development should not be located in areas at elevated risk from natural hazards that would contribute to excessive risk of loss of life or injury based on objective geological, topographical, seismic, or wildland-urban interface fire safety standards. - That increased development should not be located in areas with substandard emergency vehicular access, inadequate water pressure, or are exceptionally vulnerable to severe damage or destruction from fire and earthquake hazards based on objective geological, seismic, or wildland-urban interface fire safety standards.